Job References in California: What Can a Former Employer Say?

 Statements That Breach a Contract

-As a final matter, it worth noting that former employers are sometimes contractually bound to remain silent about a former employee.
+As a final matter, it is worth noting that former employers are sometimes contractually bound to remain silent about a former employee.
 This often occurs when the employee has a severance agreement or a settlement agreement that includes a “non-disparagement” clause or some other provision related to confidentiality.

 As mentioned above, the mere fact that a statement is not privileged does not automatically mean that an employer is liable to the employee.
 To support a defamation lawsuit, the employee still must bring evidence to show that the employer has defamed him.
-In California, defamation requires three key facts to be proven (these are sometimes called “elements” of the claim):
+In California, defamation requires three key facts to be proven (these are sometimes called “elements” of the claim)39:

 References